moleculerjs/site/source/docs/runner.md

     }
 }
 ```
-As you can see above we defined two scripts.
-The `dev` script load the development configurations from the `moleculer.dev.config.js` file, start all your services from the `services` folder, enable hot-reloading and switch to REPL mode.
-You can call it with `npm run dev` command.
+Two scripts are defined above.
+The `dev` script loads development configurations from the `moleculer.dev.config.js` file, start all services from the `services` folder, enable hot-reloading and switches to REPL mode.
+Run it with the `npm run dev` command.
-The `start` script is try to load the default `moleculer.config.js` file if it exists, or load options from environment variables.
-After that, start all your services from the `services` folder.
-You can call it with `npm start` command.
+The `start` script is to load the default `moleculer.config.js` file if it exists, otherwise only loads options from environment variables.
+Then it starts all services from the `services` folder.
+Run it with `npm start` command.

 ## Configuration loading logic
 The runner does the following steps to load & merge configurations:

-1. If you defined config file in CLI options, it tries to load it.
-If it doesn't exist, throw an error.
+1. It loads config file defined in CLI options.
+If it does not exist, it throws an error.
-2. If you not defined, it tries to load the `moleculer.config.js` file from the current directory.
-If it doesn't exist, it tries to load the `moleculer.config.json` file.
+2. If not defined, it loads the `moleculer.config.js` file from the current directory.
+If it does not exist, it loads the `moleculer.config.json` file.
-3. If it founds any config file, it loads and merges options with the default options of the [ServiceBroker](broker.html).
+3. Once a config file has been loaded, it merges options with the default options of the [ServiceBroker](broker.html).
-4. The runner walks through the options and tries to override them from environment variables.
-So if you set `logLevel: "warn"` in the config file, but define the `LOGLEVEL=debug` environment variable, the runner will override it and the result will be `logLevel: "debug"`.
+4. The runner observes the options step by step and tries to overwrite them from environment variables.
+Once `logLevel: "warn"` is set in the config file, but the `LOGLEVEL=debug` environment variable is defined, the runner overwrites it, and it results: `logLevel: "debug"`.

 ### Configuration file
-The structure of the configuration file is same as the broker options.
+The structure of the configuration file is the same as that of the broker options.
 Every property has the same name.
 Use shorthand formats in `transporter`, `cacher` and `serializer` options.

 **Example config file**
 ```js